Handbook on Report Formats

 This section interprets the results and is a product of thinking about the implications of the results.
 Conclusions are often confused with results.
 A conclusion is a generalization about the problem that can reasonably be deduced from the results.

 Be sure to spend some time thinking carefully about your conclusions.
-Avoid such obvious statements as “X doesn’t work will under difficult conditions.”
+Avoid such obvious statements as “X doesn’t work well under difficult conditions.”
 Be sure to also consider how your conclusions will be received by your readers, and as well as by your shadow readers—those to whom the report is not addressed, but will still read and be influenced by your report.

 The recommendations are the direction or actions that you think must be taken or additional work that is need to expand the knowledge obtained in your report.
 In this part of your report, it is essential to understand your reader.
 At this point you are asking the reader to think or do something about the information you have presented.
 In order to achieve your purposes and have your reader do what you want, consider how they will react to your recommendations and phrase your words in a way to best achieve your purposes.

-Conclusions and recommendations do the following:
+Conclusions and recommendations do the following.